 Goldman Sachs operates in the debt markets, including the leveraged finance markets, and is an active arranger of senior and mezzanine financings in the syndicated loan market and the high yield market for financing acquisitions, recapitalizations and other transactions.
-An Advisory Account may invest in transactions in which Goldman Sachs acts as arranger and receives fees in connection with these financings.
-In certain instances, an Advisory Account may purchase loans and/or debt securities and receive representations and warranties directly from the borrower, while in other instances, an Advisory Account may need to rely on a private placement memorandum from Goldman Sachs or others, and may purchase such loans and/or debt securities at different times and/or terms than other purchasers of such loans.
-When an Advisory Account purchases such loans from Goldman Sachs and Goldman Sachs receives a fee from a borrower or an issuer for placing such loans and/or debt securities with an Advisory Account, certain conflicts of interest may arise.
+From time to time, an Advisory Account will invest in transactions in which Goldman Sachs acts as arranger and receives fees in connection with these financings.
+In certain instances, an Advisory Account will purchase loans and/or debt securities and receive representations and warranties directly from the borrower, while in other instances, an Advisory Account will need to rely on a private placement memorandum from Goldman Sachs or others, and purchase such loans and/or debt securities at different times and/or terms than other purchasers of such loans.
+When an Advisory Account purchases such loans from Goldman Sachs and Goldman Sachs receives a fee from a borrower or an issuer for placing such loans and/or debt securities with an Advisory Account, certain conflicts of interest arise.